 The coral monitoring group was due the following week.
 One of the key members of the monitoring team is Dr. Steve Smith, our Ocean Earth partner.
 As luck would have it, Steve is very active in marine archeology as well as marine conservation.
 He and the other team members were very interested in seeing the planes, particularly the two that hadn't seen before.
 At the same time I was contacted by Mr. Bruce Barth from Martin Seaplanes Historical Research and Mr. Robert Calladine, an amateur historian with a background in air crash investigation.
 Everyone was eager to get the full story about which planes these were and how they happen to be on the bottom of Lelu Harbor.

-After several dives on the plane thought to be a Grumman Albatross, I had the incredible luck of finding the plane's serial numbers.
+After several dives on the plane thought to be a Grumman Albatross, I had the incredible luck of finding the plane's serial number.

 This emblem was just to the left of the serial number.